iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/site-content/about.md

-## Hey, I'm Harry 👋
+### Hey, I'm Harry 👋

-I am a software enthusiast who is capable of handling your application needs from Toronto, Canada.
+I am a software enthusiast who is capable of handling your application needs from _Toronto, Canada_.
 Currently open to hearing about new and interesting opportunities.

-Expertise in:
+#### Expertise in:

 - **Software Design**: Application Architecture, REST API Design, UI/UX Design, Database Architecture